-- 3. As a result of the BSE case, many foreign countries closed their borders to U.S. beef products, including MBM.
-As of August 10, 2004, many foreign countries continued to refuse shipments of U.S. produced MBM.
+3. As a result of the BSE case, many foreign countries closed their borders to U.S. beef products, including MBM.
+As of November 10, 2004, many foreign countries continued to refuse shipments of U.S. produced MBM.
 Despite the MBM market price fluctuations that occurred during late December 2003 and January 2004, the Company does not anticipate the need to make significant changes in its business plan or daily operations at this time.
 The Company s management monitors market conditions and prices for its finished products on a daily basis.
 If market conditions or prices were to significantly change, the Company s management would evaluate and implement such measures, if any, that it deems necessary to respond to the change in market conditions.
-On larger formula-based pricing suppliers, the indexing of finished product price to raw material cost effectively fixes the gross margin on finished product sales at a stable level, providing some protection to the Company from price declines. - Energy prices for natural gas and diesel fuel are expected to remain high throughout 2004.
+On larger formula-based pricing suppliers, the indexing of finished product price to raw material cost effectively fixes the gross margin on finished product sales at a stable level, providing some protection to the Company from price declines.

+- Expenses related to compliance with requirements of the Sarbanes-Oxley Act of 2002 are expected to remain high throughout 2004 and thereafter.
+Upon completion of initial efforts to document the Company s system of internal controls, the Company expects recurring costs of testing and auditing of the system, as required by the Act. - Energy prices for natural gas and diesel fuel are expected to remain high throughout 2004 and thereafter.
 The Company consumes significant volumes of natural gas to operate boilers in its plants to generate steam to heat raw material.
 High natural gas prices represent a significant cost of factory operation included in cost of sales.
 The Company also consumes significant volumes of diesel fuel to operate its fleet of tractors and trailers used to collect raw material.
 High diesel fuel prices represent a significant component of cost of collection expenses included in cost of sales.
 Though the Company will continue to manage these costs and attempt to minimize these expenses, prices remain relatively high in 2004 and represent an ongoing challenge to the Company s operating results for future periods.

-These challenges indicate there can be no assurance that operating results of the Company achieved in the second quarter of Fiscal 2004 are indicative of future operating performance of the Company.
+These challenges indicate there can be no assurance that operating results of the Company achieved in the third quarter of Fiscal 2004 are indicative of future operating performance of the Company.